How could the Energy Performance Certificate metric be improved to reflect energy efficiency, cost, and carbon?

 Why might this be relevant?

-The project specifically addresses the question by evaluating energy efficiency interventions and their impact on energy consumption, aligning with the goal of improving the Energy Performance Certificate metric.
+The project specifically addresses the evaluation of energy efficiency interventions and their impact on energy consumption, aligning with the question on improving the Energy Performance Certificate metric.

 This proposal responds to a call from the Research Councils for a national Centre on energy demand research, building on the work of the existing six End Use Energy Demand Centres, for which funding ends in April 2018. ...